edgedelta/docs/docs/agent-requirements.md

 > **Note**
 >
-> Edge Delta does not recommend that you use a mobile device to access the Edge Delta Admin portal.
+> Edge Delta does not recommend that you use a mobile device to access the Edge Delta App portal.

 ***